2017 West Texas A&M Buffaloes football team

-The 2017 West Texas A&M Buffaloes football team representedWest Texas A&M University in the 2017 NCAA Division II football season.
+The 2017 West Texas A&M Buffaloes football team represented West Texas A&M University in the 2017 NCAA Division II football season.
 They were led by first-year head coach Hunter Hughes.
 The Buffaloes played their home games at Kimbrough Memorial Stadium and were members of the Lone Star Conference.

 Schedule

 West Texas A&M announced its 2017 football schedule on January 5, 2017.
-The schedule consists of seven home and four away games in the regular season.
-The Buffaloes will host LSC foes Eastern New Mexico, Texas-Permian Basin, Texas A&M-Commerce, and Western New Mexico and will travel to Angelo State, Midwestern State, Tarleton State, Texas A&M-Kingsville.
+The schedule consisted of seven home and four away games in the regular season.

-The Buffaloes will host all three non-conference games against Adams State from the Rocky Mountain Athletic Conference (RMAC), Azusa Pacific from the Pacific West Conference and Colorado State-Pueblo also from the RMAC.